 An examination of the various accounting and reporting issues affecting liabilities, stockholder equity, earnings per share, cash flows, and accounting changes.
 Prerequisite: ACCT 345 with a minimum grade of C or consent of instructor.

 PRACTICUM IN ACCOUNTING I-II

 An introduction to the real world of accounting.
 Students are placed in Managerial and Public Accounting positions in order to effect a synthesis of the students’ academic course work and its practical applications.
-Specifics of the course work to be worked out in conjunction with department, student and sponsor.
-May be repeated for credit with consent of instructor.
+Specifics of the course work arranged between department, student, and sponsor.
+May be repeated for credit with consent of instructor when topics are different.

 A study of the science or art of verifying, analyzing, and interpreting accounts and reports.
-The goal of the course is to emphasize concepts which will enable students to understand the philosophy and environment of auditing.
+Emphasizes concepts which will enable students to understand the philosophy and environment of auditing.
 Special attention is given to the public accounting profession, studying auditing standards, professional ethics, the legal liability inherent in the attest function, the study and evaluation of internal control, the nature of evidence, the growing use of statistical sampling, the impact of electronic data processing, and the basic approach to planning an audit.
 Finally, various audit reports expressing independent expert opinions on the fairness of financial statements are studied.
-Prerequisites: ACCT 344 and MATH 123; or consent of instructor.
+Prerequisites: ACCT 344 and MATH 123 or consent of instructor.

 FEDERAL INCOME TAX I

 An analysis of the provisions of federal income tax law as applied to individuals.
 Gross income, inclusions, exclusion, deductions, losses, business expenses, depreciation, cost recovery, amortization, depletion, employee and self-employed expenses, itemized deductions, at risk rules, and passive activities are studied.
 Prerequisite: ACCT 344.

 FEDERAL INCOME TAX II